fysiks1/amxx-dod_custom_grenades/README.md

 ### custom_nade_model

 Selection for which model will be used for the custom grenade.
+Models are zero-based indexed (0 is the first model).

+#### Special Values
-Models are zero-based indexed (0 is the first model) and a value of -1 will randomly choose one of the nade models based on the probabily values defined in the config file.
+- -1 will randomly choose one of the nade models based on the probability values defined in the config file.
+- -2 will cycle through all nade models